KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

 This means that Salesforce doesn't persist the results of the original trigger run, and re-runs the trigger again, this time only including records that didn't hit validation rules.

 *Crucially, Salesfoce doesn't reset static variables when this occurs.* This is not a bug.
-I filed a case sometime back on this behavior with static variables.
+I filed a case sometime back on this behavior.
 It went to R&D who concluded that it was WAD (working as designed).
 They confirmed that "static variables are not reverted with a rollback.
 If a trigger is retried, the static variables in the second run will still have the values that they were initialized to in the first run.
 Only database values re rolled back."

 In other words, If there is a static boolean that was set to true after the trigger originally ran, it will still be true when the trigger re-executes.
 Here, that's a problem, because the results of the first trigger run aren't persisted to the database.
 This means that the static boolean has effectively caused the trigger to be skipped.
 That's not good.

 I've replicated the challenge, and the limitations with the static boolean solution in this git repository.

 * AccountTriggerHandler1.cls
-    * This has no logic to block recursion
+    * This has no logic to block recursion.
-    * Issue: It creates duplicate records when a workflow causes the trigger to re-execute
+    * Issue: It creates duplicate records when a workflow causes the trigger to re-execute.
 * AccountTriggerHandler2.cls
-    * This has logic to block recursion via a static boolean
+    * This has logic to block recursion via a static boolean.
     * Issue #1: Trigger doesn't run when partial success operation encounters an error, and the trigger is re-executed.
     * Issue #2: When Apex executes a bulk dml update operation that exceeds the chunk size of 200 records, each chunk is sequentially processed by the trigger.
 However, the static boolean applies to the trigger overall, and will disable processing of additional chunks.
 This means only the first chunk that hits the trigger will be processed.
-This issue occurs regardless of the allOrNone flag, and affects large operations performed in Apex (i.e. a batch job updating a large number of records in a single DML statement)
+This issue occurs regardless of the allOrNone flag, and affects large operations performed in Apex (i.e. a batch job updating a large number of records in a single DML statement).
 * AccountTriggerHandler3.cls
-    * This has logic to block recursion via a static set of ids (a variation of the static boolean approach that solves for the chunk processing issue).
+    * This has logic to block recursion by capturing a static set of ids (a variation of the static boolean approach that solves for the chunk processing issue).
+This set of ids stores records which have already been processed by the trigger, and therefore should not be processed again.
     * Issue: Trigger doesn't run when partial success operation encounters an error, and trigger is re-executed.

 I've re-produced the above issues in the following unit tests.
 To find the corresponding test class, see `AccountTriggerHandler1Test.cls` and so on.